RaidTheWeb/SynnixOS/README.md

 # SynnixOS

-Epic Hobby OS targeting x86_64 CPUs, it includes some hacked together functionality for most essential OSs although, it doesn't have proper screen support :sweat_smile:
+Epic Hobby OS targeting x86_64 CPUs, it includes some hacked together functionality for most essential OSs although, and it doesn't have proper screen support :sweat_smile:

-I mean you can have a nosy around here if you'd like to.
-I'm only writing this because this repo needs some info on it.

-This place has some juicy code about most topics in OSDev.
+Grab the latest stable release [here](https://github.com/RaidTheWeb/SynnixOS/releases)

+And pick up a nightly build [here](https://github.com/RaidTheWeb/SynnixOS/actions)

+Latest releases are released when I upload it manually, and nightly are at 10:30am everyday.